 - The sale can subject to the approval of a condominium or co-op board.

 - If you suspect recent remodeling or additions were done on the property, the purchase contract may be reliant on proof that the necessary building permits were obtained and building codes were enforced.

 The buyers were refunded their full downpayment.
-They went on to find a home in a safer area, with a good commute, and although not a new home, with minor cosmetic work, the house would be perfect.
+They went on to find a home in a safer area, with a good commute, and although not a new home, with minor repair and cosmetic work, the house would be as good as new.